scoiatael/plooxjira/README.md

 - [x] When I add a label called `bug` to GitHub issue, I want respective Jira bug to be created.
 - [x] When I add a label called `task` to GitHub issue, I want respective Jira task to be created.

+- [x] When I create an issue on Jira, it should have Team customfield set.

 ## Setup

 ### Environment variables